acmgit/minetest_poi/README.md

 ### /poi_set [Name][, Categorienumber]
 Set's a new Point of Interest.
 You can't overwrite an existing POI.<br>
 If you don't set a Categorienumber, it will given 1 by default.<br>
-You can change the Categorie of an Point, if you set the Point with a different Categorienumber<br>
+You can change the Categorie of an Point, if you set the Point with a different Categorienumber.<br>
 This Action will be logged.

 ### /poi_delete [Name]